mrflip/hackerspace-org-docs/Conduct-and-Culture-How-To-Not-Be-Excellent.md

   - Seeing someone harass another member
   - Experiencing repeated behavior that makes you not want to return to the space

 These and other patterns of non-excellent behavior are _not your fault_ and _not your responsibility to address_.
-But if at all possible, please politely notify the other person, or ask someone to intervene, or notify an officer.
+But, unless impossible, please politely notify the other person, or ask someone to intervene, or notify an officer, or contact law enforcement, or a resource line.
+It is always appropriate to contact the board anonymously, but please **never contact another member anonymously**.

+* Notify the board: email [board@atxhs.org](mailto:board@atxhs.org)
+* Send an anonymous email: [www.sendanonymousemail.net/](http://www.sendanonymousemail.net/)
+* Emergency: Call 911
+* National Sexual Assault Telephone Hotline: 800.656.HOPE (4673).
+* Austin Abuse/Exploitation 24-hr SAFEline – Call 512.267.SAFE (7233) or Text 737.888.7233 or visit [safeaustin.org/chat](http://safeaustin.org/chat)
+* Suicide Hotline: 800-273-8255.
+* ??
+Should we have printed cards that one may use to signal a "Request for Distance" or "Invitation to be more excellent"

 Remember, our goal is to Be Excellent.
 The right question to ask is not, "is doing this legal or technically permitted?" but rather "is doing this excellent?"